 Enzymatic processes not only impact protein breakdown but also significantly influence protein bioavailability.
 Bioavailability refers to the extent to which nutrients can be absorbed and utilized by the body.
 In the context of proteins, bioavailability is closely linked to the ability of enzymes to efficiently break down proteins into amino acids, which can then be absorbed by the body’s cells.

-See also How Long To Space Out Protein Intake
+See also How To Make Ice Cream With Protein Powder

 The efficiency of enzymatic processes in breaking down proteins directly affects protein bioavailability.
 If enzymatic processes are not optimal or if certain factors hinder their function, the breakdown may be incomplete, leading to reduced bioavailability of amino acids.
 This, in turn, can affect various physiological processes that rely on proteins and amino acids, such as muscle synthesis, immune function, and hormone production.